Skip to main content

 Lecturer in Genetics and Molecular Biology

-I was successful at being awarded fellow status at the Higher Education Academy (FHEA) in 2021 at Cardiff University.
-I teach on a range of different levels (level 3-7) and often use digital technology tools such as Mentimeter and Turning point to enhance the learning experience.
+I was awarded fellow status at the Higher Education Academy (FHEA) in 2021 at Cardiff University.
+I teach on a range of different levels (level 3-7) at Kingston University and I am the module leader for LS5001; Molecular Biology of the Cell.

-I have several final year project students that are focusing on how Wnt signalling drives aggressive prostate cancer in the hope of deciphering mechanisms that are driving metastasis and treatment resistance which is urgently needed for prostate cancer patients.
-This is in the hope of identifying novel drug targets to improve current standard of care.
+My final year project students are focusing on how Wnt signalling drives aggressive prostate cancer in the hope of deciphering mechanisms that are driving metastasis and treatment resistance which is urgently needed for prostate cancer patients.

 Alongside teaching at Undergraduate and Postgraduate level, I completed two placements as Brilliant Club tutor.
 Here, I taught A level students from under-funded and under-represented schools about my PhD project, entailing molecular events that occur during treatment resistance in prostate cancer and also promoting and widening participation in higher education.